Geometric basis for planning and analysis

 Structural changes to facades: Restrictions for monuments/historically relevant buildings

-- Analysis of façade structures and roof shapes to identify sensitive building fabric,
+- Analysis of facade structures and roof shapes to identify vulnerable building elements

-- Simulation of structural interventions and their effects on the cityscape (e.g. through the integration of 3D renderings).
+- Simulation of construction projects and their impact on the cityscape (e.g., through the integration of 3D renderings)

 LoD2 data and Nexiga as a basis for planning